amoscardino/PinmarkIonic/README.md

 # Pinmark (Ionic Framework)

-This repo contains the source for a (really) simple Pinboard client built using [Ionic Framework](https://ionicframework.com).
+This repo contains the source for a (really) simple Pinboard client built using [Ionic Framework](https://ionicframework.com) (with React).
 This is intended as a demonstration of Ionic and as a comparison with a [similar repo built using React Native](https://github.com/amoscardino/PinmarkReactNative).

 ## Set Up